 Completed: November 2015

-Kiln Court, a sheltered housing unit which was found to be no longer fit for purpose, was demolished to make way for this brand new complex.
-Vennel Gardens provides 16 one bedroom sheltered housing units and a community hub.
+Kiln Court, a sheltered housing unit which was no longer fit for purpose, was demolished to make way for this complex.
+Vennel Gardens provides sheltered housing units and a community hub.

 Number of homes: 8